Skip to content

 Brain-computer Interface Ethical Issues

-With the life-changing possibilities of BCI technology comes ethical implications.
+With the life-changing possibilities of BCI technology come ethical implications.
 As the field of brain-computer interface research grows and the technology in brain-computer interface applications continues to improve, a number of brain-computer interface ethical issues have been raised.

 BCI Security Issues